chamalulu/live-key/README.md

 # Live-key

-The goal of this project is to set up a live-system primarily to host my GPG signing key.
+The goal of this project is to set up a live-system primarily to host my GPG keys.

+There are reasons for not having your primary (certifying) private key stored on your every-day work machine.
+The canonical solution is to have another air- gapped machine where you can sign keys transferred by 5¼" floppy disk.
+I think a more practical (albeit less secure) way is to have a live system on an USB stick without networking which you reboot into when you need to sign a key.

+I'm sure this has been solved a thousand times before but I'm all for being the 1,001st guy inventing the wheel all over again.

 The live system should be as vanilla as possible with a few modifications.

-- Network interfaces should be down by default.
-They can be manually set up from within the live system after boot.
+- Networking is disabled.
+  (&#x26a0; Currently implemented in the lamest possible way.)
-- /home should reside on an encrypted filesystem image in the binary.
-It should survive rebuilds of the live system.
+- `/home` is persisted on an encrypted writable filesystem on the medium and it must survive rebuilds of the live system. (&#x2705; Solved)
-- If other filesystems exist on the medium, they are mounted under /mnt/live-key/<label> after boot.
-- Other block devices (e.g. local disks) can be mounted under /mnt/target-host/ .
+- A non-encrypted filesystem for transfers also reside on the medium.
+A rebuild of the live system should preserve its contents if space allows.
+It should be mounted under `/mnt/live-key/transfer` after boot. (&#x1f6a7; The mounting is not yet done.)
+- Block devices on target host may of course also be mounted but this should not be done automatically.

 ## Modifications

 ### Keyboard layout files

-Package console-setup is installed in live system and /etc/default contains keyboard files for setting up SiliconGraphics and ThinkPad keyboards.
+Package console-setup is installed in live system and /etc/default contains keyboard files for setting up my SiliconGraphics and ThinkPad keyboards.

 ```sh
 # setupcon -k -v ThinkPad
 ```

 or

 ```sh
 # setupcon -k -v SiliconGraphics
 ```